NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 are no longer aligned either to each other, or to their versions before bundle adjustment.
-The cameras can be prevented by moving too far if ``bundle_adjust`` is called with, for example, ``--tri-weight 0.5``, or some larger value, to constrain the triangulated points.
+The cameras can be prevented by moving too far if ``bundle_adjust`` is called with, for example, ``--tri-weight 0.1``, or some other comparable value, to constrain the triangulated points.
 Yet, by its very nature, this program changes the positions and orientations of the cameras, and therefore the coordinate system.
 And note that a very high camera weight may interfere with the